AU-BCE-EE/Hafner-2024-ALFAM2-dev/pars/logs/run1.md

 ```

 ```
-## Warning in alfam2(as.data.frame(idat1), pars = pars02, app.name = "tan.app", : Running with 16 parameters.
+## Warning in alfam2(idat1, pars = pars02, app.name = "tan.app", time.name = "cta", : Running with 16 parameters.
 Dropped 6 with no match.
 ## These secondary parameters have been dropped:
 ##   app.rate.ni.f0
 ##   ts.cereal.hght.r1